uic-library/Databases-Intro/_episodes/03-MSAccess.md

 ![access_2](../fig/access_2.PNG)

 * Now rename the 3 tables as: Customer, Item, Purchase.
-To rename a table, select the table at the top and not on the left pane and then press Ctrl+S
+To rename a table, select the table at the top and not on the left pane and then press Ctrl + S

 ![access_3](../fig/access_3.PNG)